 Built upon a heritage of success

-Lehigh University's undergraduate Integrated Product Design (IPD) program and Baker Institute for Creativity, Innovation and Entrepreneurship have a nationally recognized track record of "teaching innovation" and launching successful student companies.
+Lehigh University's undergraduate Integrated Product Development (IPD) program and Baker Institute for Creativity, Innovation and Entrepreneurship have a nationally recognized track record of "teaching innovation" and launching successful student companies.
 Launched in 2012, the TE program draws upon these initiatives as well as existing master's programs in the university's department of mechanical engineering.

 Students interested in learning more about the program should review the program curriculum and admission requirements, and complete the student inquiry form to receive additional information.